aazuspan/sankee/README.md

 ## Requirements
 - An authenticated GEE Python environment ([offical guide](https://developers.google.com/earth-engine/guides/python_install))

-## Quick start
+## Quick Start
 ### Using a Premade Dataset
-Datasets in `sankee` are used to apply labels and colors to classified imagery. `sankee` includes premade `Dataset` objects for common classified datasets in GEE like NLCD, MODIS land cover, and CGLS.
-See [datasets](https://github.com/aazuspan/sankee#Datasets) for a detailed explanation.
+Datasets in `sankee` are used to apply labels and colors to classified imagery (eg. a value of 42 in an NLCD 2016 image should be labeled "Evergeen forest" and colored green). `sankee` includes premade `Dataset` objects for common classified datasets in GEE like NLCD, MODIS land cover, and CGLS.
+See [datasets](https://github.com/aazuspan/sankee#Modular-Datasets) for a detailed explanation.
 ```python
 import ee
 import sankee